 If you compare the visual style of the games, you can tell that Matt's version feels a lot darker, and certainly more mysterious an threatening than the brighter version I had made.
 There also seems to be this very clever, and somewhat ruthless nature to the pounding that the enemies receive.
 BOOM-Boom-Ba-Boom!

-One of the biggest, and possibly most 'controversial', differences between Mind Shock and Mind Jolt is the pacing.
+One of the biggest, and possibly "controversial", differences between Mind Shock and Mind Jolt is the pacing.

 Mind Shock is a very fast paced game that is split into 4 different chapters, each one lasting about 3-10 minutes depending on how good you are at dodging things.
 You have the opportunity to quit at any time and come back to complete the next chapter.
 You are also pretty nimble during the fight; you will lose a little speed by shooting, but it's still fast enough to avoid a bulk of your worries.

 However, Mind Jolt is a different story.
-Matt provides, what I affectionately cursed while playing, a 'deadly death gauntlet.'
+Matt provides, what I affectionately cursed while playing, "a deadly-death gauntlet."
 Your endurance will be challenged; this is no exaggeration.
 You have to conquer 20 separate and increasingly difficult waves of enemies, all in the same sitting.
 By all means it's doable, but my first play through took me about an HOUR of REAL time to beat.
 Needless to say, I was exhausted, but it feels so worth it.
-I got a lot of gratification out of finally winning it, like many older games that require such stamina (i.e. Battletoads, Super Ghosts 'n Ghouls, etc).
-Matt's version also pushes the speed hindrance to its max, providing a VERY noticeable difference between your movement during fire and while released.
+I got a lot of gratification out of finally winning it, like many older games that require such stamina (e.g, Battletoads, Super Ghosts 'n Ghouls).
+Matt's version also pushes the speed hindrance to its max, providing a very noticeable difference between your movement during fire and while released.
 This is by no means bad, but very interesting.
 It puts more skill requirements into the player's hands, and demands that they think twice before simply laying waste to the enemy.